The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium

 where $a_0= (n-5)/(n-3)=5/7$ for $n=10$.
-In Fig. \ref{fig:epsrad_betatau} we show the efficiency compared to Eq. \ref{eq:epsrad} of a series of light ($\eta=0.1$) and heavy ($\eta=10$) CSM interactions, where we vary $R_{\rm csm}$ to produce a range of breakout parameters $\xi$.
+In Fig. \ref{fig:epsrad_betatau} we show the efficiency compared to Eq. \ref{eq:epsrad} for a series of light ($\eta=0.1$) and heavy ($\eta=10$) CSM interactions, where we vary $R_{\rm csm}$ to produce a range of breakout parameters $\xi$.
+The numerical simulations agree well with Eq. (\ref{eq:epsrad}) across the different interaciton regimes.
 We see that the efficiency reaches a maximum in the regime of $\xi<1$, i.e the interior breakout regime.
 In this case, the photons from the breakout and continued interaction tail are able to escape before incurring much adiabatic losses, and hence are the more efficient class of interaction.
 The \textit{most} efficient case corresponds to $\eta=1$ and $\xi< 1$, where we tap almost all of the kinetic energy and quickly radiate away the shock photons.

 In contrast, once we enter the regime of $\xi > 1$, the photons can no longer quickly escape, coming out during the shock cooling phase after being adiabatically degraded.
 This corresponds to the edge breakout case, and $\varepsilon_{\rm rad}\propto \xi^{-1/2}$.
 Thus, although edge breakouts produce some of the more luminous transients expected from interaction, they are also reduced in their net radiative throughput due to the large optical depths of the CSM.
 In Fig. \ref{fig:epsrad_csm} we show the radiated efficiency for the case of interaction of a solar mass ejecta with kinetic energy $E_{\rm sn}=10^{51}$ ergs, in terms of the $M_{\rm csm}$-$R_{\rm csm}$ space.
 We see that massive, extended CSMs are the most efficient interactions, while a compact low-mass CSM only converts a small fraction of $E_{\rm sn}$.